 Spring water – Comes from an underground water source (not a public community supply).
 It should contain fewer than 500 parts per million of total dissolved solids.

-Mineral water – also comes from an underground source but has more than 500 parts per million of dissolved solids.
-This type comes in both still waters and carbonated waters.
+Mineral water – Also comes from an underground source but has more than 500 parts per million of dissolved solids.
+This type of water comes in still and sparkling form.

-Drinking water – this type can be from any source – usually municipal – that has been purified by distillation, deionization or reverse osmosis.
+Drinking water – This type of bottled water can come from any source, usually municipal, and has been purified by a process like distillation, deionization or reverse osmosis.

 Comments are closed.